mars-1002/adventure-quest/README.md

 - Netlify

 ## Upcoming Features
+- Create idle and attack animations for entities
+- Add in more sound effects for different options selected
+- Add in Music tracks for game screens
 - Create more levels for the player to go through
 - Create more playable characters/classes (Archer, Wizard)